HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/satellite_workshop/README.md

 ## About the venue
-The [Easter Bush Campus](https://www.ed.ac.uk/roslin/about/our-campus) of The University of Edinburgh ([Goolge maps](https://maps.app.goo.gl/L636reGtE8aLS9XZ7)) hosts The Roslin Institute, The Royal (Dick) School of Veterinary Medicine, The Global Academy of Agriculture and Food Systems, and a range of startups and established businesses.
+The [Easter Bush Campus](https://www.ed.ac.uk/roslin/about/our-campus) of The University of Edinburgh hosts The Roslin Institute ([Goolge maps](https://maps.app.goo.gl/L636reGtE8aLS9XZ7)), The Royal (Dick) School of Veterinary Medicine, The Global Academy of Agriculture and Food Systems, and a range of startups and established businesses.

 ### Getting there
-The Easter Bush campus is directly served by several local bus routes.
+The Easter Bush campus is directly served by several local bus routes, the bus stop is called **Veterinary Centre**.
 To plan your journey, try using the  [Traveline Scotland journey planner](https://www.travelinescotland.com/lts/#/travelInfo), Google Maps, or the [Citymapper](https://citymapper.com/) app.
+All buses of line 47B serve the campus.
+If however you take a bus line 37, you must make sure that the bus displays "via Easter Bush".
+Otherwise you will end up in the wong place.

+Please note that there is a village called Roslin nearby.
+Do not go to Roslin village.
+Come to The Roslin Institute, Easter Bush campus! ([Goolge maps](https://maps.app.goo.gl/L636reGtE8aLS9XZ7))

 <br>